onhernandes/front-challenges/README.md

 ## Challenges

+1. Draw a heart, square, triangle and circle with CSS - [folder](https://github.com/devmath/front-challenges/tree/master/basic-forms)
+1. Draw an YouTube logo with CSS - [folder](https://github.com/devmath/front-challenges/tree/master/youtube)
 1. Do a section with 12 boxes aligned like [that](http://forefathersgroup.com/) using flexbox and article tags - just the boxes, [folder](https://github.com/devmath/front-challenges/tree/master/boxes)
-1. Draw one heart, square, triangle and circle with CSS - [folder](https://github.com/devmath/front-challenges/tree/master/basic-forms)